perses/perses/docs/configuration/load-plugin.md

   archive_path: /path/to/archive/folder
 ```

-Note: to know how to build a plugin archive, please refer to the [plugin structure documentation](../plugins/structure.md).
+Note: to know how to build a plugin archive, please refer to the [plugin creation documentation](../plugins/creation.md).

 By default, the plugin archive folder is set to `plugins-archive` or to `/etc/perses/plugins-archive` if it's running in
 a container.